 Why Does My Spine Affect My Height?

 Think of your spine as a string.
 When a string is held taught, it is straight.
 When slack is applied to the string, a curve will appear.
 Now, if you laid out one string held taught and another string held with more slack, the straight string would appear to be longer.
 In reality, both strings are the same length.

 Now, imagine these strings as your spine.
 A spine that is aligned and fully supported by spinal muscles and ligaments will appear longer, giving a taller appearance.
-A spine that is suffering from poor posture or misalignments, compressed down by muscles, will have an exaggerated curve, making it actually look shorter.
+A spine that is suffering from poor posture or misalignments, compressed down by muscles and causing spinal cord compression, will have an exaggerated curve, making it actually look shorter.
 Technically speaking, your spine will always be the same length.
-Once misalignments or compression in the spine are addressed, apparent improvement in height can result.
+Once misalignments or compression in the spine are addressed, the apparent improvement in height can result.

 How Do Chiropractic Adjustments Work?